-1) language environment may influence how children perceive communicative cues and make social inferences and selective trust;
+1) how children, young adults, and older adults perceive communicative cues and make social inferences and selective trust;

 3) how technology influences the way we communicate and interact with each other, and how it can be harnessed in ways that can improve or slow down the decline of cognition and social cognition.